Update in progress March 2018

 Sunday: Sunday is dedicated to church, family and rest.
 Bars and eating establishments may be closed.

 What to wear?
 Casual dress is the way to go, although if you intend to go to church pack something smart.
-Cover up when you're at the market, in town or in villages, as you will see the locals doing.
+Cover up when you're at the market, in town or in villages.

-24 hour, 7 day a week fuel & food: Oasis Energy in Nikao, near the International Airport.
+24 hour, 7 day a week fuel & food: Oasis Energy in Nikao (west of Avarua, near the airport).
+Super Brown in Tupapa (east of Avarua).

-Mosquitos: I'm a mosquito beacon but they weren't an issue in the coastal area, although I may have been lucky.
+Mosquitos / Travel Warnings: I'm a mosquito beacon but they weren't an issue in the coastal area, although I may have been lucky.
 It's best to go prepared, if you explore the island's mountainous interior you'll definitely need repellent.
+Visit Safe Travel to see if there are any travel or health related warnings for the Cook Islands.

 Shopping hours are generally 9am - 4pm during the week and until 1pm on Saturday.
 Resort and village shops may be open in the evening and on Sunday.
-For 24 hour petrol and food head to Oasis Energy near the airport in Nikao.
 Bargaining isn't practiced in the Cook Islands.

-Souvenirs can be purchased at the market and from souvenir shops around the island.
+Souvenirs can be purchased at Punanga Nui Market and from souvenir shops around the island.

 Ukuleles are a popular choice, some are made by prisoners and sold in the Prison Craft Shop in Arorangi.

 Perfumes of Rarotonga sell handmade perfumes, a range of body care products, perfumed candles, liqueurs and Noni juice.
-There's two locations - Cook's Corner in Avarua (also has a Fudge Factory) and the factory shop near the airport.
+There's two locations - Cook's Corner in Avarua (also sells fudge) and the factory shop near the airport.

 Tivaevae Collectables is in Nikao, you can also shop online.